Jaseci-Labs/jaseci/docs/docs/learn/data_spatial/nodes_and_edges.md

 # <span style="color: orange">Nodes and Edges</span>

 ## Nodes
-Nodes are architypes forming part of a graph, holding properties.
+Nodes are archetypes forming part of a graph, holding properties.
 They can be compared to custom classes in object-oriented programming (OOP).

 ```jac linenums="1"
       node node_name{